 Cash and Cash Equivalents.
 The Company maintains cash and cash equivalents with various financial institutions.
 These financial institutions are located in various geographical regions, and the Company's policy is designed to limit exposure with any one institution.
 As part of its cash and risk management processes, the Company performs periodic evaluations of the relative credit standing of the financial institutions with whom it places funds.
 The Company generally makes deposits with banks and financial institutions having a credit rating of at least A-/A3 or better from recognized rating agencies and that are approved via its internal credit review process.
-The Company also monitors the financial condition of the financial institution's financial condition.
+The Company also monitors the financial condition of the financial institutions with whom it places funds on an ongoing basis to identify any significant change in a financial institution's financial condition.
 If such a change takes place, the amounts deposited in such financial institutions may be adjusted.